Apply for a grant

 Full application (if invited)

 If your registration is successful, we’ll invite you to submit a full application.
-You’ll receive the form by email and have two weeks (minimum) to complete it.
+You’ll receive the form by email and have 2-3 weeks to complete it.

 Step 3